Seva Bharati

-A European Union MP talking to children at a child labor rehabilitation centre run by Seva Bharati.
+A European Union MP talking to children at a child labor rehabilitation center run by Seva Bharati.

-Rashtriya Seva Bharati (Sewa Bharti) is an Indian non-governmental organisation (NGO) that coordinates community service projects in areas such as healthcare and education.
+Rashtriya Seva Bharati (Seva Bharati) is an Indian non-governmental organization (NGO) that coordinates community service projects in areas such as healthcare and education.

 Organisation

 Seva Bharati is affiliated with the Rashtriya Swayamsevak Sangh (RSS) as well as the official community service umbrella of allied organisations.

-The Akhil Bharatiya Saha Seva Pramukh (All India Joint Service Chief) of the RSS guides the organisation, which is also represented in the Akhil Bharatiya Pratinidhi Sabha, the highest decision-making body of the Sangh Parivar.
+The Akhil Bharatiya Saha Seva Pramukh (All India Joint Service Chief) of the RSS guides the organisation, which is also represented in the Akhil Bharatiya Pratinidhi Sabha, a decision-making body of the Sangh Parivar.